 News

-The Jewish Healthcare Foundation has awarded $15,000 to the School of Public Health to establish the Justin Reid Ehrenwerth Emerging Scholar Award.
-This award will support a high school student enrolled in the school's Public Health Science Academy.
+The University of Pittsburgh School of Public Health is using a $15,000 grant through the Jewish Healthcare Foundation to establish the Justin Reid Ehrenwerth Emerging Scholar Award.
+The award will go to high school students from under-resourced schools in the Pittsburgh area, allowing them to attend the school's Public Health Science Academy.